ossec/ossec-docs/docs/manual/non-technical-overview.rst

 Your operating system wants to speak to you, but do you know how to listen?
 Every operating system, application, and device on your network generate logs (events) to let you know what is happening.
-OSSEC collects, analyzes and correlates these logs to let you know if something wrong is going on (attack, misuse, errors, etc).
+OSSEC collects, analyzes and correlates these logs to let you know if something suspicious is happening (attack, misuse, errors, etc).
 Do you want to know when an application is installed on your client box?
 Or when someone changes a rule in your firewall?
-By monitoring your logs, OSSEC will let you know of that.
+By monitoring your logs, OSSEC will notify you.

-Covers PCI DSS section 10 in a whole.
+This should cover PCI DSS section 10.

 Rootkit detection
 ~~~~~~~~~~~~~~~~~

-Criminals (also known as hackers) want to hide their actions, but using rootkit
+Criminal hackers want to hide their actions, but using rootkit detection you can
-detection you can be notified when they (or trojans, viruses, etc) change your
-system in this way.
+be notified when the system is modified in a way common to rootkits.

 Active response
 ~~~~~~~~~~~~~~~

-Take immediate and automatic responses when something happens.
-Why wait for hours when you can alert your admin and block an attack right way?
+Active response allows OSSEC to take immediate action when specified alerts are triggered.
+This may prevent an incident from spreading before an administrator can take action.